Subscribe Now! Cruise Diva's FREE Newsletter

 With a long yellow water slide, Mickey’s Pool is the swimming pool just for children on Disney Magic and Goofy’s Pool, with its adjacent whirlpools, is for families.

-A New York-style coffee house with large-screen television, a lounge area, and coffee bar is Disney Magic’s “Common Grounds” and it’s just for teens, ages 13 to 17.
+A New York-style coffee house with large-screen television, a lounge area, and coffee bar is Disney Magic’s “The Stack” and it’s just for teens, ages 13 to 17.

-Adults can club hop along Beat Street on Disney Magic and enjoy top 40’s music, dancing, and cabaret in Rockin’ Bar D, improvisational comedy in Off Beat, and relaxing piano music in Sessions.
+Adults can club hop along Beat Street on Disney Magic and enjoy top 40’s music, dancing, and cabaret in Rockin’ Bar D or relaxing piano music in Sessions, and keep track of sports scores on big-screen TVs in Diversions

 There is no casino aboard Disney Magic and smoking areas are strictly limited.